 - a.
 Website, meeting W3C criteria for accessibility, with a dedicated space for project websites ensuring their harmonised visibility, and the Policy learning platform, with an active and engaged online community - b.
-Social media using for example Facebook, Twitter, YouTube, LinkedIn and Instagram, selected for their high user reach, established presence of the programme, and accessibility.
+Social media using for example Facebook, Twitter, YouTube, LinkedIn and Instagram, and any other relevant and wide-ranging media selected for their high user reach, established presence of the programme, and accessibility.
 The social media mix can evolve depending on new IT developments. - c.
 Public relations, including formal partnerships and/or networking activities, with the programme's multipliers - d.
 Events and meetings, organised by the programme or third parties, trainings and seminars, online, hybrid or in person. - e.
 Publications, online or print, and audio-visual productions in support of the programme's communication and visibility actions.